Piréz people

-The Piréz people (Hungarian: Pirézek) are a fictional nation invented by Tárki, a Hungarian polling company, to measure attitudes regarding immigration.
+The Piréz people (Hungarian: Pirézek) are a fictional nation invented by TARKI, a Hungarian polling company, to measure attitudes regarding immigration.

 The Piréz

 In 2006 the Tárki Institute conducted a survey to assess Hungarian attitudes toward foreigners, asking if immigration should be controlled strictly.
 Some of the questions concerned the fictitious Piréz people.
 The survey revealed that, according to 61% of those who answered the questionnaire, immigration to Hungary should be controlled, and 59% opposed the immigration of the fictional Piréz.

 The results of the survey, including the fact that "Piréz" people are fictitious, were widely reported in the Hungarian media.

 The majority (61%) would consider allowing or disallowing immigration depending on a migrant's national origin (other respondents' views, whether in support of or opposed to immigration, took no account of migrants' origins).
 Those who thought distinctions on the grounds of origin should be made were highly dismissive of Arabs, 87% saying their migration should be restricted.
 81% of them thought Chinese immigration should be controlled, and 68% disfavoured the immigration of the non-existing Piréz.